 Measuring welfare in conflict-affected regions.
 The Nigerian National Bureau of Statistics, in collaboration with the World Bank, collected a nationally representative sample via a new round of the General Household Survey Panel conducted in 2015-2016.
 Our findings suggest that chronic depression is likely to have both short- and long-term effects on welfare in Nigeria, and also seems to affect intra and inter-generational channels of upward mobility.

 The Mind, Behavior, and Development Unit works closely with a number of World Bank teams on project publications and deliverables.
 Below are some of the projects in which we’ve been involved.

 eMBeD partners with governments, NGOs, universities, and organizations in addition to our work with World Bank teams.
-Some of our partners include: the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the Behavioural Insights Team, Innovations for Poverty Action, The Abdul Latif Jameel Poverty Action Lab, ideas42, The Consultative Group to Assist the Poor, The United States Agency for International Development, The Department for International Development, United Nations Population Fund, United Nations Development Programme, Irrational Labs, Duke University, the University of Pennsylvania, Oxford University, the University of Chicago, Princeton University, Bank Negara Malaysia, the Department of Statistics with the Government of Jordan, the University of California at Berkeley, and more.
+Some of our partners include: the Bill & Melinda Gates Foundation, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the Regional Government of Catalonia, the Behavioural Insights Team, Innovations for Poverty Action, The Abdul Latif Jameel Poverty Action Lab, ideas42, The Consultative Group to Assist the Poor, The United States Agency for International Development, The Department for International Development, United Nations Population Fund, United Nations Development Programme, Irrational Labs, Duke University, the University of Pennsylvania, Oxford University, the University of Chicago, Princeton University, Bank Negara Malaysia, the Department of Statistics with the Government of Jordan, the University of California at Berkeley, and more.
 We have over 70 partners with projects in more than 50 countries.